Article

 Image Caption

-Find Frosty Fun at These Minnesota Winter Festivals
+Find Frosty Fun at Minnesota's Best Winter Festivals

 By Erica Wacker

-We don't hide from winter weather in Minnesota; we celebrate it at festivals by engaging in everything from frozen turkey bowling to ice bar tippling to golfing on ice!
-So bundle up, grab your family and friends, and check out the many ways to play at winter festivals around the state.
+We don't hide from winter weather in Minnesota; we embrace it by engaging in everything from frozen turkey bowling to ice bar tippling to golfing on ice!
+So bundle up and check out the many ways to play at winter festivals around the state.

 IceBox Days, International Falls